openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 a problem arises and the normal channels of communication are not working.

+In this situation, once the existing maintainer is removed, the component enters an "unmaintained" status.
+This status is to recognize that there is not another group with unlimited spare capacity to pick up the slack, and to encourage the community to find a new maintainer.

 Documenting Maintainers
 -----------------------
 As it is essential that maintainers are discoverable and reachable,